-- ✓ The trucks will be brought to a level so that the sand loading operation suits to the ergonomic Condition of the workers and the back-hoe. - ✓ The loading will be done from one side of the truck only. - ✓ The workers will be provided with gloves and safety shoes during loading. - ✓ Opening of the side covers (pattas) will be done carefully and with warning to prevent injury to the loaders. - ✓ No sand will be collected within 7.5m from bank, especially from outer bank of the meandering river.
-Safe clearance will be mainly determined by the height of the river bank and thickness of sand to be extracted from the close vicinity of that bank. - ✓ Ponding in the river bed shall not be allowed. - ✓ Operations during daylight only. - ✓ No foreign material (garbage's) will be allowed to remain/spill in river bed and catchment area, or no pits/pockets are allowed to be filled with such material. - ✓ Stockpiling of harvested sand on the river bank will be avoided.

-✓ For particular operations, approaching river bed from both the banks will be avoided.
+- ✓ The trucks will be brought to a level so that the sand loading operation suits to the ergonomic Condition of the workers and the back-hoe. - ✓ The loading will be done from one side of the truck only. - ✓ The workers will be provided with gloves and safety shoes during loading. - ✓ Opening of the side covers (pattas) will be done carefully and with warning to prevent injury to the loaders.

+- ✓ No sand will be collected within 7.5m from bank, especially from outer bank of the meandering river.
+Safe clearance will be mainly determined by the height of the river bank and thickness of sand to be extracted from the close vicinity of that bank. - ✓ Ponding in the river bed shall not be allowed. - ✓ Operations during daylight only. - ✓ No foreign material (garbage's) will be allowed to remain/spill in river bed and catchment area, or no pits/pockets are allowed to be filled with such material. - ✓ Stockpiling of harvested sand on the river bank will be avoided. - ✓ For particular operations, approaching river bed from both the banks will be avoided.

-7.7 Replenishment of Sand Deposits
+7.7 Replenishment Of Sand Deposits

-The replenishment study has been carried out during the preparation of DSR by Sub Divisional Committee, Aurangabad after analyzing datasets of consecutive calendar years.
+The replenishment study has been carried out during the preparation of DSR by Sub-Divisional Committee, Bhojpur after analyzing datasets of consecutive calendar years.
 Both field-based surveys coupled with satellite imagery study and empirical study were carried out to determine the rate of replenishment in each river of the district.
 The determined values of various methods as adopted for replenishment study gives a comparable value and in all cases the values are found to be much more as compared to the capping limit (60%) as suggested in the Enforcement & Monitoring Guidelines for Sand Mining (EMGSM) January 2020, Issued by Ministry of Environment, Forest and Climate Change (MoEF & CC) 2020.
 It is suggested to have a periodical review along with field data acquisition during pre and post monsoon periods to record the seasonal variance of the sedimentation rate on annual basis and update this DSR in case of any abnormal findings.

-Theoretical Replenishment study based on mining lease shows variation from 74% to 95% with an average of 81% of replenishment rate in the district.
-An average replenishment rate for the year for Patna District comes to about 99.49%.
+Theoretical Replenishment study based on mining lease shows variation from 76% to 82% with an average of 79% of replenishment rate in the district while an average replenishment rate for the year for Bhojpur District comes to about 95.89% based on field data basis.

-(Source Approved DSR, Patna)
+(Source: Approved DSR, Bhojpur)

-7.8 Social Impact Assessment, Rehabilitation & Resettlement (R&R) Action Plan
+7.8 Social Impact Assessment, Rehabilitation & Resettlement (R&R) Action Plan period.

-Socio Economic Impact Assessment (SEIA) refers to systematic analysis of various social and economic characteristics of human being living in a given geographical area during a given period.
 SEIA is carried out separately but concurrently with Environment Impact Assessment (EIA).
 It focuses the effect of the project on social and economic well-being of the community.